dhruv-tech/sisos/README.md

 (Archieved)

-SISOS (Sign In Sign Out System) was a web application project that I worked on during my middle school days (Grade 10).

-**It was conceptualised and built in collaboration with [Arjun Verma](https://www.linkedin.com/in/av777x/)**.
+SISOS (Sign In Sign Out System) was a web app I created during middle school, in collaboration with **[Arjun Verma](https://www.linkedin.com/in/av777x/)**.

 I primarily worked on the frontend, while Arjun primarily worked on the backend.

 <img alt="screenshot of the app in 2015 on Microsoft Edge on Windows" src="https://github.com/dhruv-tech/sisos/assets/26849655/8473e0a5-67da-4f1c-b8d1-34c537054af9" width=750>

-(*Screenshot of the application on a desktop computer on 1st October 2015; Click to enlarge*)
+(*Screenshot dated 1st October 2015; Click to enlarge*)

-The architecture and code quality of the application is probably what you would expect from a middle school developer 😅
+*The architecture and code quality of the application are a reflection of our middle school developer skills 😅*

 ## Introduction & Context

-### The Problem

-After school would end at 2:20pm (3:20pm on some days), some students would often stay back on the school's premises for a while - often to study together with friends, play sports or to wait for a parent that worked at the school.

-But, this posed a problem - there would be no record of who was inside the premises if there were to be a fire or earthquake emergency.
+The application was built to address our school's problem with the lack of accurate attendance records for students staying after school - maintaining these records was important for various reasons, but most importantly for a situation where there were to be a fire or earthquake evacuation.
-The school had faced this issue first hand a few times during minor earthquakes earlier.

-The school attempted to solve this by asking students to self-sign on a register at a far corner of the school, if they were staying back and sign out at an other register left at the main gate.

-However, compliance was low and handwriting was often not legible.

-While, the school planned to utlimately replace regular ID Cards with NFC tags to solve this, that was still a couple of years away.

-### Our Solution

-Arjun observed this problem, we discussed it with the school and decided to build a Sign-In-Sign-Out System (SISOS) as an interim solution.

-The idea was simple - the school gave email ids/active dirctory accounts to everyone.
-We'll make a responsive web app to allow students to login from their phone, laptop or any other device at the school if they are staying back.
-They'll be able to log out from a laptop left at the security desk on the school's main gate.
-If a school employee logs into the app, they'll see a list of all the students in the premises and could mark attendence as needed.

-We built the application over the next few months and deployed it on the school's intranet.
+SISOS was developed as a responsive web app where students could sign in/out using school email accounts to indicate if they are present on the premises after school.

+Staff could login and check attendance of students in the premises at any given time.

+The app was deployed on the school's intranet for a while and used as a pilot/interim solution.

+Flow of the app/solution:

+* Student logs in using a personal or school device within 20 mins of the end of school.
+* Student's location is verified, and attendence is logged.
+* Student logs out using a school device placed on the security desk at the exit gate (enforced by security)
+* If the student was logged-in, they are removed from the attendence list.
+* If the student was not logged-in, they are logged for non-complinace and requested to comply with the process next time.

 ## Tech Stack

-Data Store: Micorosoft SQL Sever.
+* Data Store: Micorosoft SQL Sever.
-Backend: Java EE on Apache Tomcat Server.
+* Backend: Java EE on Apache Tomcat Server.
-Authentication: Microsoft Active Directory.
+* Authentication: Microsoft Active Directory.
-Frontend: HTML5, CSS3, JS/JQuery, Zurb Foundation.
+* Frontend: HTML5, CSS3, JS/JQuery, Zurb Foundation.

 ## Screenshots